 we do not hold Personal Data on a ‘just-in-case’ basis or because we think it might be useful in the future except where a Data Subject consents, e.g. a prospective employee agrees to us retaining Personal Data should a suitable vacancy arise

-we keep Data up to date, and
+we keep Personal Data up to date, and

-PRINCIPLE 4 – ACCURATE & UP TO DATE
+PRINCIPLE 4 – ACCURACY